Radio acoustic ranging: Later development

-Radio acoustic ranging had limitations and drawbacks.
+RAR had limitations and drawbacks.
 Local peculiarities in the propagation of acoustic waves in the water column could degrade its accuracy, there were problems with maintaining hydrophone stations, and handling explosive charges posed a considerable danger to personnel and ships.
-On one occasion a Coast and Geodetic Survey Corps ensign on board the survey ship USC&GS Hydrographer inserted a radio acoustic ranging bomb in the mouth of a shark and released the shark, only to watch in horror as it swam back to the ship and exploded next to Hydrographer′s hull; the explosion rocked the ship.
+On one occasion a USC&GS Corps ensign on board the survey ship USC&GS Hydrographer inserted a RAR bomb in the mouth of a shark and released the shark, only to watch in horror as it swam back to the ship and exploded next to Hydrographer′s hull; the explosion rocked the ship.
 Aboard Guide in 1927, tragedy almost struck when a petty officer handling a bomb lit its fuse and then fell when the ship lurched; he dropped the bomb, which rolled into a gutter.
 The petty officer fell again before finally reaching the bomb and heaving it overboard just in time; it exploded alongside the ship just as it hit the water.
 The concussion prompted half the crew to rush up from below decks to find out what had happened.

-As late as 1942, radio acoustic ranging remained important enough to the Coast and Geodetic Survey for it to devote just over 100 pages of its Hydrographic Manual to it.
+As late as 1942, RAR remained important enough to the USC&GS for it to devote just over 100 pages of its Hydrographic Manual to it.
 However, World War II, which by then had been raging for three years, gave impetus to the rapid development of purely radio-based navigation systems to assist bombers in finding their targets in darkness and bad weather.
-Such radio navigation systems were easier to maintain than hydrophone stations and did not require the handling of explosives and, as the new systems matured, the Coast and Geodetic Survey began to apply them to maritime navigation.
-Radio acoustic ranging appears not to have been used after 1944, and by 1946, Coast and Geodetic Survey ships had switched over to the new SHORAN electronic navigation technology to fix their positions.
+Such systems were easier to maintain than hydrophone stations and did not require the handling of explosives and, as the new systems matured, the USC&GS began to apply them to maritime navigation.
+RAR appears not to have been used after 1944, and by 1946, USC&GS ships had switched over to the new SHORAN electronic navigation technology to fix their positions.

 Legacy

-The first non-visual method of precise navigation in human history, and the first that could be used at any time of day or night and in any weather conditions, radio acoustic ranging was a major step forward in the development of modern navigation systems.
+The first non-visual method of precise navigation in human history, and the first that could be used at any time of day or night and in any weather conditions, RAR was a major step forward in the development of modern navigation systems.
 Nicholas Heck revolutionized oceanic surveying through the use of radio electronic ranging to establish ship locations, one of his major contributions to oceanography.
 His work related to the technique also helped to develop underwater sound velocity tables allowing the establishment of "true depths" of up to 5 mi using echo sounding.

-Radio acoustic ranging was an early step along the path to modern electronic navigation systems, oceanographic telemetering systems, and the development of marine seismic surveying.
+RAR was an early step along the path to modern electronic navigation systems, oceanographic telemetering systems, and the development of marine seismic surveying.
 The technique also laid the groundwork for the development of sonars capable of looking ahead of and to the sides of vessels.

-The Coast and Geodetic Survey's radio-sonobuoys, developed to support radio acoustic ranging, were the ancestors of the sonobuoys used by ships and aircraft in antisubmarine warfare and underwater acoustic research today.
+The USC&GS' radio-sonobuoys, developed to support RAR, were the ancestors of the sonobuoys used by ships and aircraft in anti-submarine warfare and underwater acoustic research today.